Task cut out for HDK as JD(S) chases elusive prospects in North Karnataka

 “However, we have not yet found candidates who can take on the BJP.
 We are still figuring a way out,” the leader said.

-In the 2018 Assembly polls, the JD(S) won 38 seats with an 18.3 per cent vote share.
-Its vote share was 44 per cent in the Sindgi constituency.
+In the 2018 Assembly polls, the JD(S) won 38 seats with an 18.3% vote share.
+Its vote share was 44% in the Sindgi constituency.

 Strengthening its base in the region becomes crucial for the party, even as it aims to come to power on its own.